Get started with custom source configuration types

 You can use the provided Java files to create your own external source configuration types.

-Some advantages of the external source configuration type architecture include the following:
+Advantages of the external source configuration type architecture:

 - It is easy for Java developers to implement.